magepages/mpdocs/docs/blog-m2/user-guide.rst

 * In the **Enable Related Product** field: Choose “Yes” to show related products on Post View Page.

-* In the **Display Related Products Mode**: Set the Related Post at product page shown in grid or slider.
+* In the **Display Related Products Mode**: Set the Related Post at Post View Page shown in grid or slider.
 * In the **Limit of Related Products** field: Enter the number of related products can display.
 If you leave it blank, the default number is 12.
 * In the **Title of Related Products** field: Name the title of the block which contains related products.
 If you leave it blank, the default name is “Related Products”